-Long before the discovery of gold brought pioneers to the area, Colorado was home to a wide array of Native American tribes whose descendants continue today to carry on the traditions.
-Visitors can get a taste of the art, culture and traditions of these indigenous peoples at several Mile High City attractions.
+Long before the discovery of gold brought pioneers to the area, Colorado served as home to a wide array of Native American tribes whose descendants continue today to carry on the traditions.
+Visitors can get a taste of the art and culture of these indigenous peoples at several Mile High City attractions.

 The Denver Art Museum's newly remodeled American Indian art galleries opened on January 30, 2011, with a new focus on artists, their creations, and their inspirations.
 The DAM's American Indian art collection includes more than 18,000 art objects representing the heritage of all cultures and tribes across the United States and Canada.
 Recognized as one of the best of its kind in the United States, the collection spans more than 2,000 years of artistic creativity, from prehistoric times to the present.
 The collection includes diverse artistic traditions such as Pueblo ceramics, Navajo textiles, Northwest Coast sculpture, basketry, Plains beadwork, and oil paintings, representing the full range of American Indian art styles.
 Over the past 80 years, these artworks have been featured both nationally and internationally in scholarly publications, innovative exhibitions, and educational programs.
 Keep an eye on the Museum's events calendar: The Native Arts Department periodically brings Native American artists to the museum to speak about their art, and sponsors an annual Friendship Powwow each September.

 Old West icon Buffalo Bill Cody is buried 30 minutes west of Denver on Lookout Mountain in Golden.
 The Buffalo Bill Museum & Grave takes visitors through Bill's dynamic life — including his fascinating relationship with American Indians.
 Originally a scout during the Indian wars, he later became an advocate for American Indians and was well known for treating them with equality and respect during his years touring with Buffalo Bill's Wild West.